跳到主要内容

 Lifecycle events

 Lifecycle events happen during application bootstrapping and shutdown.
-Nest calls registered lifecycle hook methods on modules, injectables and controllers at each of the following lifecycle events (shutdown hooks need to be enabled first, as described below).
+Nest calls registered lifecycle hook methods on modules, providers and controllers at each of the following lifecycle events (shutdown hooks need to be enabled first, as described below).
 As shown in the diagram above, Nest also calls the appropriate underlying methods to begin listening for connections, and to stop listening for connections.

 In the following table, onModuleDestroy, beforeApplicationShutdown and onApplicationShutdown are only triggered if you explicitly call app.close() or if the process receives a special system signal (such as SIGTERM) and you have correctly called enableShutdownHooks at application bootstrap (see below Application shutdown part).